giantswarm/docs/src/content/getting-started/capa-wlcluster-creation/index.md

 ---
-linkTitle: Create a workload cluster with CAPI in AWS
+linkTitle: Create a workload cluster in CAPA
 title: Create a cluster using cluster API in AWS (CAPA)
 description: This guide will walk you through all necessary steps to create a workload cluster with cluster API in AWS environments.
 weight: 100